Bitune: Leveraging Bidirectional Attention to Improve Decoder-Only LLMs: Introduction

 However, in the context of LLMs, architectures utilizing bidirectional attention have fallen out of favor, as decoder-only models such as GPT~\citep{openai2024gpt4} and Llama~\citep{llama3} have focused on and vastly improved the generative performance of language models.
 These architectures are trained by large volumes of data with next-token prediction, eschewing any look-ahead mechanism for the sake of better autoregressive modeling.
 As there is simply more unlabeled data available for pretraining, training a decoder-only architecture on unlabeled data, and then finetuning it for tasks with instruction-tuning, is the best modus operandi of today~\citep{wang2022whatbest}.
 However, with this switch to decoder-only architectures, we lost bidirectional attention in the process.
 As we know this can improve feature representations for instructions, we set out to re-introduce bidirectional attention, such that it can be integrated into pretrained decoder-only LLMs.

-Our new method \methodname{} adds bidirectional attention to decoder-only architectures and combines it with causal attention to generate two sets of instruction features, using two different sets of weights.
+Our new method Bitune adds bidirectional attention to decoder-only architectures and combines it with causal attention to generate two sets of instruction features, using two different sets of weights.
 These features are then integrated, utilizing learnable mixing coefficients, and later used as the KV-cache for response generation.
 Notably, the autoregressive response generation process remains unaffected by the bidirectional attention and continues to be causal.
 By realizing these adaptations with parameter-efficient finetuning methods, we introduce only a minimal set of new parameters.

-Overall, our contributions are as follows: \begin{itemize} \item We propose a novel method, \methodname{}, that improves the performance of pretrained decoder-only LLMs in question-answering scenarios. \item We evaluate the method on multiple downstream tasks, showing consistent improvements over the baselines. \item We conduct an extensive ablation study investigating the necessity of each component of the method, and showing the method's PEFT-agnosticism. \end{itemize}
+Overall, our contributions are as follows: \begin{itemize} \item We propose a novel method, Bitune, that improves the performance of pretrained decoder-only LLMs in instruction-following and question-answering settings. \item We evaluate the method on multiple downstream tasks, showing consistent improvements over the baselines. \item We conduct an extensive ablation study investigating the necessity of each component of the method, and showing the method's PEFT-agnosticism, as well as its effectiveness in full finetuning scenarios. \end{itemize}